IvanJosipovic/ingress-nginx-validate-jwt/README.md

  or aud=33333333-3333-3333-3333-333333333333

 ### Inject claims as headers
-The /auth endpoint supports a custom parameter called "inject-claims".
-The values are comma separated names of claims which will be added to the response headers.
+The /auth endpoint supports a custom parameter called "inject-claim".
+The value is the name of claim which will be added to the response headers.
 These headers can be used with the Ingres Nginx auth_request_set and add_header features.

 For example, using the following query string
 /auth?
 tid=11111111-1111-1111-1111-111111111111
 &aud=22222222-2222-2222-2222-222222222222
-&inject-claims=email
+&inject-claim=email

 The /auth response will contains header email=someuser@domain.com

 ### Inject claims as headers with custom name
-The /auth endpoint supports a custom parameter called "inject-claim".
-The value should be in the following format, \{header name\},\{claim name\}".
+The value should be in the following format, "\{claim name\},\{header name\}".

 For example, using the following query string
 /auth?
 tid=11111111-1111-1111-1111-111111111111
 &aud=22222222-2222-2222-2222-222222222222
-&inject-claim=mail,email
+&inject-claim=email,mail

 The /auth response will contains header mail=someuser@domain.com